tuxtof/labs/vdi_ahv/lab2.rst

 Enabling Nutanix Guest Tools
 ++++++++++++++++++++++++++++

+Nutanix Guest Tools provide the following capabilities:

+- Nutanix Guest Agent - Service for secure communication with the cluster.
+- VM Mobility Drivers - VirtIO drivers for VMs to achieve maximum performance running on AHV, also allowing for migration of VMs from ESXi to AHV.
+- Self-service File Level Restore - Covered in :ref:`ssflr_lab`
+- Nutanix VSS provider enabling application-consistent snapshots for Windows VMs on ESXi or AHV
+- Application-consistent snapshots for Linux VMs

 In **Prism > VM > Table**, select the **DC** VM and click **Manage Guest Tools**.